tobias-schnabel/mcnnm/README.md

       ```bash
       poetry run pytest -m "not comprehensive or comprehensive"
       ```

+6. Coverage: to generate a coverage report, run the following command:
+    ```bash
+    poetry run coverage report
+    ```
+    This will generate a coverage report showing the percentage of code covered by the tests.
 6. Building the package: run the following command:
     ```bash
     poetry build